kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ### **Level 0**
         1. ### **Hint**
+        The goal of this level is for you to log into the game using SSH.
+The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
+The username is bandit0 and the password is bandit0.
+Once logged in,

         2. ### **Solution**
         - On first you will need to ssh into the game server which is hosted in `bandit.labs.overthewire.org` on the port `2220` as the user `bandit0`.
         That is done by the following command: